jchoksi-whitbread/aws-ha-wordpress/README.md

 The infrastructure is deployed to an AWS cloud environment.
 It requires the following to be pre-configured:

 * an IAM user for CLI access
-* an S3 bucket for storing terraform state information
+* an S3 bucket for storing terraform state information, the location and bucket name are configured within the terraform.tf file

 ## Installation Instructions ##
 * Ensure all pre-requirements are installed